TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Character.md

         when it is loaded.
 This can be used to fix normals if the characters are not correctly setup and you don't have access to the source or don't want to modify it.
-    -   *ComputeTangentFrame*: Whether to compute the characeter's tangent frames when it is loaded, this is used for normal mapping, if not set the tangent frames are computed within the pixel shader which is usally slower than precomputing it at load time.
+    -   *ComputeTangentFrame*: Whether to compute the character's tangent frames when it is loaded, this is used for normal mapping, if not set the tangent frames are computed within the pixel shader which is usually slower than precomputing it at load time.
     -   *NoPhysics*: Never load any physics data for the character.
     -   *PhysicsOnly*: Only load the physics data of the character, the character is never drawn on screen.